What is the difference between SVAR and VAR

 \[ AX_t = \beta_0+\beta X_{t-1} + u_t \]

-From the explanation above it can be interpreted that the vector \( X \) relies on its lag itself and structural shock \[ u \].
+From the explanation above, the vector \( X \) relies on its lag itself and structural shock \[ u \].

 \[ X_t = \begin{bmatrix} y \\ r\end{bmatrix} \]